Philips PUS7009 (IPS) vs Hisense A6N

 In terms of HDR effect quality, PUS7009 (IPS) performs very poorly.
 A brightness level of 250 nits does not allow for enjoyment of HDR effects, and the image resembles a more standard SDR.
 There is no talk of dynamic effects or vivid bursts of light.
 The coverage of the DCI-P3 colour gamut is only 75%, which is decidedly insufficient.
 The lack of full colour coverage means that the colours are not as vibrant as they should be, resulting in a flat and unconvincing image.
 There are no aspects for which this model could be praised in the context of HDR.

-The quality of the HDR effect on A6N unfortunately does not impress.
-The peak brightness of 250 nits does not allow for spectacular effects, and HDR appears rather dull, resembling more of a regular SDR.
-This state of affairs will not satisfy more demanding users who wish to enjoy high-quality film materials.
-Additionally, the coverage of the colour palette is also not very impressive – a DCI-P3 level of 82% is an average result that does not fully allow one to enjoy vibrant colours in HDR materials.
+The HDR performance of the A6N is unfortunately underwhelming.
+A peak brightness of 250 nits does not allow for spectacular effects, and HDR comes across as rather lacklustre, more like ordinary SDR.
+This will not satisfy more demanding users who want to enjoy high-quality cinematic content.
+In addition, colour gamut coverage is not very impressive either: an 82% DCI-P3 result is average and does not allow viewers to fully enjoy vivid colours in HDR content.

 Factory color reproduction